Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 • Security — implementing DNSSEC, rate limiting, and protection against DNS attacks

-• Uptime — maintaining high availability so your domain is always reachable
+• Uptime — maintaining high availability so resolvers can keep reaching your domain's authoritative data

 The Relationship Between Registrar and DNS Host